 Recommendation: We recommend the Board obtain the training and expertise to internally prepare its annual financial statements as required by GAAP.
 If the Board still intends to have external audit staff assist in preparation then, at a minimum, it must have an individual identified and trained with the expertise to sufficiently review, understand, and approve the Board's financial statements, including notes.
 As an alternative, the Board could have an outside consultant assist in preparing its basic financial statements.

 Client's Response:

-The SEEMS Joint Powers Board will investigate training opportunities with staff and management to provide the financial statement oversight recommended.
+The Southeastern Minnesota Emergency Medical Services Joint Powers Board will continue to investigate training opportunities with staff and management or outside services in order to provide the financial statement oversight recommended.